 The Garnishment Summons and Disclosure Form

-First, you need to serve a Garnishment Summons and Disclosure Form upon the financial institution along with an Important Notice, Instructions, and two copies of an Exemption Form.
+First, you serve a Garnishment Summons and Disclosure Form upon the financial institution, along with a Notice, Instructions, and two copies of an Exemption Form.
+These documents work together: the summons commands the bank to freeze the debtor’s funds and disclose what it holds, and the notice and exemption forms tell the debtor how to claim any funds that are exempt from garnishment.

 The Bank’s Retention